Gradiant/5g-charts/RESPONSE_README.md

     Recommended settings: https://dish-wireless-network.atlassian.net/wiki/spaces/MSS/pages/427327690/Network+as+an+APP+deployment

-Network as App deployment (you have your EKS cluster and node group fired up):
+### Network as App deployment (you have your EKS cluster and node group fired up):

-    Update local kubectl config file:
+1. Update local kubectl config file:

+    ```console
-    aws eks --region us-east-1 update-kubeconfig --name response_expirimentation_cluster
+    >>> aws eks --region us-east-1 update-kubeconfig --name response_expirimentation_cluster
+    ```

     do this every time you want to talk to a new cluster

 ensure your config file is set up correctly: